From the Wildebeest Migration to the Big 5 and Tropical Beaches

 2. See the Big 5 in an Ancient Volcano

 The Ngorongoro Crater was formed around 2.5 million years ago when a giant volcano exploded and collapsed on itself.
 Now an enclosed ecosystem and World Heritage Site, the Crater is the best place in East Africa to see the Big 5.
 Measuring in at around 600 metres (1 970 feet) deep, the Crater’s floor covers about 260 square kilometres (100 square miles).
-Its surprisingly diverse habitats support around 30 000 animals.
+This is where to go in Tanzania to see diverse habitats that support around 30 000 animals.

 - East Africa’s most reliable Big 5 sightings.

 - One of the Seven Natural Wonders of Africa.